jundalisay/spblist/content/en/material/fallacies/scam.md

 {{< /q >}}

-Their most common technique is to use the ambiguity of words.
+Their most common technique is to **exploit the ambiguity of words**.
 This is the same tactic used by lawmakers to insert loopholes into laws that they will then exploit and profit from.

 {{< q a="Adam-Smith" c="Theory of Moral Sentiments" >}}
 Money in common language frequently signifies wealth.
 This **ambiguity of expression** has rendered this popular notion so familiar to us.
 Even they who are convinced of its absurdity are very apt to forget their own principles.
 {{< /q >}}

+> Sophists exploit the ambiguity of words

 <!-- Dr. Mandeville places vanity as the source of all virtuous actions.
 His sophistry is really covered by the ambiguity of language.
 We only give names to disagreeable feelings.
 In normal times, we overlook our feelings and do not name them at all. -->